John Locke essay Experience

 sense, I think that this classical view of citizenship continues to influence modern societies,

-really good health care, excellent schools, and a political system in which every citizen is
+shown in Sweden, a country of strong democratic ideals and social consciousness.
+Sweden has really good health care, excellent schools, and a political system in which every citizen is

 supposed to contribute his or her part.
 The nation has a remarkably high voter turnout ranging